+Featuring incredible recreation opportunities and sublime campground amenities, Keystone State Park is a wonderful year-round attraction for RV lovers.
 For over one hundred years, locals have enjoyed the beautiful Keystone Lake as a destination for recreation.
-Originally built in 1909 by the Keystone Coal and Coke Company, this man-made lake was built to support the booming steel industry in the region.
-The company’s original stone lodge still stands today as a visitor center, where you can see many historical artifacts from its coal mining days.
+Initially built in 1909 by the Keystone Coal and Coke Company, this human-made lake was established to support the booming steel industry in the region.
+The company’s original stone lodge still stands today as a Visitor Center, where you can see many historic artifacts from its coal mining days.

 RV Rentals in Keystone State Park

 Keystone State Park is conveniently located 45 minutes east of downtown Pittsburgh, and 1.5-miles south of US-22.
 There are plenty of places for you to stop along your drive if you need to pick up any supplies, including New Alexandria (around two miles away), Latrobe (approximately four and a half miles away), and Derry (about six miles away).

 The park has multiple entrances, and there is one campground access road that stretches along the south of Keystone Lake.
 All the roads within the park are paved, and there are no extra day use fees to pay in the park.
 After you park your RV at your campsite, you can drive, walk, or bike to enjoy the afternoon relaxing at the beach, fishing at the pier, or the Visitor Center.

 There are several parking lots dotted around Keystone Lake, so you’ll have convenient access to all the attractions of the park if you are visiting for the day.